“[Sophie] might have been born a decade too late to be a New Romantic, but she’s bang on time to start the revival.”

 “Sharp-suited surefire future pop sensation” Sophie Mahon brings a form of escapism and romanticism that is somewhat lacking in today’s cynical 21st Century maelstrom of plastic pop.
 Sophie takes inspiration from her Eighties New Wave influences Roxy Music, Duran Duran and David Bowie “but far from being a mere pastiche of bigger-haired times, [Sophie’s] music is fresh, urgent and oddly moving” - Seymour Quigley.

-Sophie’s band (Sophie Mahon & The Ready Mades) have played venues and festivals including Bearded Theory Festival, The Hope & Anchor and The John Peel Centre.
+Sophie’s band (Sophie Mahon & The Ready Mades) have played gigs at Bearded Theory Festival, The Hope & Anchor and The John Peel Centre.
 The band competed in BurySOUND’s 2019 band competition; reaching the grand final and playing at The Apex.